Faleesha-Zaeen/EternaVault-Mainnet/README.md

 - `setUnlockTimestamp(uint256 ts)` – optional time-lock controls
 - `canAccess(address user)` – read-only unlock check used by the backend

-Compile via `npx hardhat compile` and deploy to QIE Testnet to obtain the `VAULT_ADDRESS` consumed by the backend helper.
+Compile via `npx hardhat compile` and deploy to QIE Mainnet to obtain the `VAULT_ADDRESS` consumed by the backend helper.

 ---